drwhomphd/AuditdAndroid/README.md

 ## Modifications of the original Audit configuration ##

 Our port uses the log_file specified in the configuration as a socket for communicating with clients.
 This log_file will be unlinked whenever auditd starts up so that the socket can be bound.
+Our version of audit currently does not write out to a log file.
+This functionality might be added back at a later date.

 __Disclaimer__: The source code requires some serious refactoring after the modifications of the original audit code.
 Code cleanup of commented out and orphaned code is also needed.